Since 2014, we’ve been working in communities across the UK, funding small charities that improve people’s lives.

-The grants we’ve given will provide vital support for children, young people and their families experiencing bereavement and trauma, disability, life-limiting or life-threatening conditions and mental health issues and so much more.
+Since then, we’ve given emergency grants to small charities supporting people experiencing bereavement and trauma, hunger and homelessness, or those living with disability, life-limiting or life-threatening conditions and mental health issues and so much more.

 We’re funding 41 roles across the charities.
 This includes three part-time practitioners of the ‘Children and Young People’s Support Service’ for one year at Yellow Door.
 This includes associated staff support and service costs, to provide a range of therapeutic and advocacy support for children and young adults affected by sexual or domestic abuse in Southampton and Hampshire.